fozziethebeat/kt-villa/docs/docs/the-stay/arriving.md

 # Arriving

-Once you arrive, you'll need to get the keys and warm up the house
+Once you arrive, you'll need to get the keys and warm up the house.

 ## The Keys and Doors